archanakalburgi/Image_Search_OpenAI_Clip/docs/decision_log.md

 # Deploying
 This is good size application with different moving parts.
 Delploying to Heroku is something I have not done before this would be a great learning experience.

+# Decision to upload 25k images to Github.
+This is an odd decision that I made.
+The primary reason was to get something working on dev machine as quickly as possible without a lot of setup instructions.
+In a real world application we would store images in GCS and have CDN serve the images.